UCB-stat-159-s21/site/_sources/schedule.md

 ## Profs.
 Perez and Stark, Department of Statistics, UC Berkeley

 Below is our current plan for the course.
-This is not a contract: it is a plan, and it may change substantially.
+**This is not a contract:** it is a _plan_, and it may change substantially as the semester unfolds, especially given extra uncertainties due to COVID-19.

 ### Week 1